ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

 #### JWT Auth

-Ballerina supports JWT Authentication and Authorization for services/resources.
+Ballerina supports JWT authentication and authorization for services/resources.
 The `auth` field of a service/resource annotation should have a `http:JwtValidatorConfigWithScopes` record as an element.
 If the `jwtValidatorConfig` field is assigned with the `http:JwtValidatorConfig` implementation, the authentication will be evaluated.
 Optionally, you can have the `string|string[]` value for the `scopes` field also.
 Then, the authorization will be evaluated.

 The `http:JwtValidatorConfig` configurations include:

-* `issuer` - Expected issuer, which is mapped to `iss`
+* `issuer` - Expected issuer, which is mapped to the `iss`
-* `audience` - Expected audience, which is mapped to `aud`
+* `audience` - Expected audience, which is mapped to the `aud`
 * `clockSkew` - Clock skew (in seconds) that can be used to avoid token validation failures due to clock synchronization problems
 * `signatureConfig` - JWT signature configurations
-    * `jwksConfig` - JWKs configurations
+    * `jwksConfig` - JWKS configurations
-        * `url` - URL of the JWKs endpoint
+        * `url` - URL of the JWKS endpoint
         * `cacheConfig` - Configurations related to the cache, which are used to store preloaded JWKs information
         * `clientConfig` - HTTP client configurations, which call the JWKs endpoint
     * `certFile` - Public certificate file
-    * `trustStoreConfig` - JWT trust store configurations
+    * `trustStoreConfig` - JWT TrustStore configurations
-        * `trustStore` - Trust store used for signature verification
+        * `trustStore` - TrustStore used for signature verification
         * `certificateAlias` - Token-signed public key certificate alias
 * `cacheConfig` - Configurations related to the cache, which are used to store parsed JWT information